oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

     ![Overview page for Oracle Data Safe](images/overview-page.png "Overview page for Oracle Data Safe")

-4. Under **Data Safe** on the left, select **Target Databases**.
+4. Under **Data Safe** on the left, click **Target Databases**.

 5. On the right, click **Register Database**.
 From here, you can configure registration details.
-This method assumes that you have already completed the prerequisites.
+This method assumes that you have already completed the required pre-registration tasks for your database.

    ![Manual target registration](images/manual-target-registration.png "Manual target registration")